-Subd.
-2. Real estate recording.
-If any interest in real estate is included in the receivership property, a notice of lis pendens shall be recorded as soon as practicable with the county recorder or registrar of titles, as appropriate, of the county in which the real property is located.
-The priority of the receiver as lien creditor against real property shall be from the time of recording of the notice of lis pendens, except as to persons with actual or implied knowledge of the appointment under section 507.34.
+- Subd.
+2. Real property recording.
+If any interest in real property is included in the receivership property, a notice of lis pendens shall be recorded as soon as practicable with the county recorder or registrar of titles, as appropriate, of the county in which the real property is located.
+The priority of the receiver as lien creditor against real property shall be from the time of recording of the notice of lis pendens, except as to persons with actual or implied knowledge of the appointment under section 507.34. - Subd.
+3. Subsequent sales of real property.
+The following documents are prima facie evidence of the authority to sell and convey the real property: - (1) the notice of lis pendens; - (2) a court order certified by the court administrator authorizing the receiver to sell, or cause the respondent to sell, real property; and - (3) a deed executed by the receiver, or by the respondent if authorized by the court.